 This course will teach students how to safely preserve high quality foods by canning, drying, pickling, and freezing.
 Cheese making will be introduced.
 The manufacture of food products for sale, including regulations, will be discussed.
-Prerequisite: CAM 152 with a minimum grade of C

 CAM-70A Seasonal Vegetarian Cuisine Late Summer/Early Fall